TAP Air Portugal: Intended reprivatisation

 The Portuguese governing majority in Parliament has since announced, in September 2022, it wants to reprivatise the company once again and is awaiting the right market moment to proceed with the plan.
 According to it, the Portuguese government wants to conclude the sale within the first semester of 2023.
 The immediate previous renationalisation which currently remains was a prominent political promise from the first mandate of the current executive, within the argument that TAP was a strategic company for the country's economy and as such must be public.
 The renationalisation received strong criticism from the Portuguese Court of Audits which affirmed it would not be efficient and would burden taxpayers in various millions of euros.
-The injection of Portuguese taxpayer's money was €337.500.000,00 directly and €615,000,000.00 indirectly on debts' guarantees for the company.
+The injection of Portuguese taxpayer's money was €338 million directly and €615 million indirectly on debts' guarantees for the company.

 In October 2022 the Portuguese Court of Audits again highly criticised the taxpayers' injection of money into TAP stating in its Assessment on the General State Account for 2021 that it should have been accounted as an effective expense and not as a financial asset: 'the classification of financial assets, with no expression in actual expenditure but with a significant impact on debt, which essentially seek to pursue social and public policy objectives and are not intended to produce a financial return'.
-Thus considering it an unprofitable public investment, with sovereign debt risk association for the State and consecquentely menacing taxpayers' legitimate interests.
+Thus considering it an unprofitable public investment, with sovereign debt risk association for the State and consequently menacing taxpayers' legitimate interests.

 Former Portuguese Infrastructure Minister Pedro Nuno Santos resigned on 29 December 2022 after a backlash over news of a half million euros severance payment to former TAP executive Alexandra Reis, then Treasury Secretary of State, who resigned a day before from government.
 On 6 March 2023, the Portuguese government fired the airline's Chief Executive Officer (CEO) and Chairman after a damaging report from the Portuguese General Inspectorate of Finances.

-On 28 February 2025, during French President Emmanuel Macron's visit to Portugal, Air France-KLM announced that it will join Lufthansa and IAG in bidding for TAP's 49% stake.
+On 28 February 2025, during French President Emmanuel Macron's visit to Portugal, Air France-KLM announced that it would bid for a 49% stake in TAP, with Lufthansa and IAG are also bidding.
+Lufthansa confirmed its participation on 20 November.
+Only Air France-KLM and Lufthansa submitted bids with IAG withdrawing from the process.
+Both bidders are proposing to acquire a 44.9% stake with a further 5% to be owned by employees.

 Corporate affairs and identity

 Business trends

 The key trends for TAP Air Portugal incl.
-TAP Express are (as of the financial year ending December 31, 2023):
+TAP Express are (as of the financial year ending 31 December 2023):